DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ### Required Artifacts
 - A pre-provisioned dedicated autonomous database instance.
 - Two pre-provisioned Source databases, one 19c and one 11g.
-- ATP-D Wallet downloaded on your local machine.
+- ADB Wallet downloaded on your local machine.
 - A pre-generated Auth Token from the console.

-## STEP 1: Downloading ATP-D wallet to your local machine
+## STEP 1: Downloading ADB wallet to your local machine

 - Navigate to your Autonomous Database and click on “DB Connection”.